 At least once a year, vacuum your electric baseboard heaters to remove as much dust as possible.
 If dust builds up, it will prevent your heater from operating as efficiently as it could.
 You may notice a burning smell, and although the heater is heating up, it’s not warming the room.
 According to Hunker, there are just a few simple steps involved in cleaning an electric baseboard heater:

-Step 4: Remove the front panel from the baseboard heating unit, if possible, and wipe this part down front and back.
+Remove the front panel from the baseboard heating unit, if possible, and wipe this part down front and back.
 Then wipe between the fins or vents.

 The National Association of Home Builders (NAHB) has prepared a document that lists the average life expectancy of many things in your home, including electric baseboard heaters.
 Of course, there are many factors that affect these numbers, such as climate, intensity of use, and maintenance.

-Your insurance company will want to know what type of heat you have in your home, and when it was last updated.
-If your house is 50 years old, and the electric baseboard heaters have never been replaced, there will be concerns.
-If the heaters stop working in the middle of a Canadian winter, we could be looking at frozen and burst water pipes.
+Your home insurance company will want to know what type of heat you have in your home, and when it was last updated.
+If your house is 50 years old, and the electric baseboard heaters have never been replaced, insurance companies may be concerned.

 But you can rest easy (and so can your insurer) if you are careful that nothing is blocking your baseboard heaters, you clean them regularly and have them replaced once they’ve passed their life expectancy.
 You can have worry-free, comfortable heat for decades with properly maintained electric baseboard heaters.

 Lastly, simply use your vacuum’s soft brush attachments to suck up any crumbs, dirt or other materials that may have drifted in over time.
 If you’ve got time to spare, you can finish off the project by wiping down your heater’s surface with a damp cloth, leaving it dust-free and good as new.
 See the maintenance section above for instructions on deep cleaning.

 You can absolutely paint electric baseboard heaters.
 Better yet, you can use standard paint without fear of any harsh smells wafting through your apartment; even if there is some bad odour the first time you turn it on, it should dwindle fairly quickly as the paint settles on to the surface of the heater.